-2. Real-time data analytics - increasing trip profitability
+Real-time data analytics - Increasing trip profitability

 But data can save fuel, too.

 One of the airlines that does it well is Southwest Airlines, the world’s largest low-cost carrier.
-The airline collects data from its aircraft sensors, including wind speeds, temperatures, weight, or thrust.
+First, the airline collects data from its aircraft sensors, including wind speeds, temperatures, weight, or thrust.
 Then, it combines it with data on fuel, passengers (number), cargo (load), and other weather factors and feeds it into an analytics engine to search for the most profitable route.

 One potential constraint here is the air traffic control’s ability to adjust to real-time and frequent changes in the flight plans.
 But maybe we will see some adjustments here, too.

-Airports have their challenges, too.
+Airports have their challenges too.
 And more often than not, these challenges directly affect the airlines’ operations.

 Gatwick, one of the busiest airports in the UK, is experimenting with beacons and AR for indoor positioning.
 The beacons are placed all over the terminal building, helping the passengers to find their way by displaying blue dots on their map.
-Together with an AR app for wayfinding, the passengers can be guided by an on-screen arrow (see picture below).
+With an AR app for wayfinding, the passengers can be guided by an on-screen arrow (see picture below).